Question: What was the knife that Cruise used in the cab to cut Max loose and later in the club fight?

 Answer: I believe the shot hit him in the right cheek as that is where most of the blood is.
 I think it more grazed the cheek, as Vincent can't really talk when he is first shot but on the train can talk a bit more easily.

 Answer: There doesn't seem to be any reason as for Statham's cameo, however one theory comes to mind.
 A number of years before Statham started starring in Hollywood films, he made his break in the hit low budget "Lock, Stock and two Smoking Barrels".
-Apparently Tom Cruise was one of the major hollywood people who loved the film and was keen to do an American remake of the film.
+Apparently Tom Cruise was one of the major Hollywood people who loved the film and was keen to do an American remake of the film.
 Possibly he wanted to try and work with him and the cameo was a perfect opportunity.
+Playing a "Transporter" of sorts would seem an apt role.

 Answer: It's been a while since I saw the movie, but he said something along the lines of: "[Miles Davis] dropped out of Julliard after six months and found a bar on 57th street, where he met Charlie Parker, who mentored him for three years."